South Thailand Tour | ‘Mountains and Rainforests’

-A 2-week south Thailand tour taking in the famous sites and hidden secrets from Bangkok back-streets to tropical islands in the Andaman Sea
+A 2-week south Thailand tour taking in the famous sites and hidden secrets from Bangkok back-streets to the lush rainforest of the interior and tropical islands in the Andaman Sea

 An off the beaten track south Thailand Tour

 Our 2-week central and south Thailand tour, Mountains and Rainforests, includes spectacular sights, stunning landscapes, a wide range of activities and of course plenty of great food and friendly people.
 This tour takes in some of the well-known, as well as some of the more off the beaten track, sights of Bangkok, Kanchanaburi Province and the far south.
-We’ll journey from the nation’s hectic yet fun capital, through the jungles, mountains and along rivers of western and southern Thailand to finish in Trang Town on the Andaman Sea coast.
+We’ll journey by road, rail and river from the nation’s hectic yet fun capital, through the jungles and mountains of the Thai Peninsula to finish in the far south’s Trang Province on the picturesque Andaman Sea coast.

-Along the way we’ll explore both the famous sites and hidden backstreets of fascinating, bustling Bangkok on an unusual behind the scenes tour; kayak down the famous River Kwai; hike along the route of the old Death Railway itself – constructed by the Japanese using POW labour during WW2 – travel by boat through the lush jungles and karst scenery of awe-inspiring Khao Sok and the dramatic waterfalls of lesser-known Khao Luang, National Parks and visit fabulous cave temples.
-As well as a wealth of exotic locations other varied activities include jungle hiking, canoeing through mangrove swamps and bathing in forest cascades and last but not least, sampling the country’s justifiably renowned cuisine.
+Along the way we’ll explore both the iconic sites and hidden backstreets of fascinating, Bangkok on an unusual behind the scenes tour; kayak down the famous River Kwai; hike along the route of the old Death Railway – constructed by the Japanese using POW labour during WW2 – travel by boat through the lush jungles and karst scenery of awe-inspiring Khao Sok and discover the dramatic waterfalls of lesser-known Khao Luang National Park.
+As well as a wealth of exotic locations, varied activities include jungle hiking, canoeing through mangrove swamps, bathing in forest cascades, exploring atmospheric cave temples and, last but not least, sampling the country’s justifiably renowned cuisine.

-Despite the large numbers, most visitors do little more than scratch the surface of the country so we reckon our South Thailand tour – ‘Mountains and Rainforests’ – is an ideal opportunity to discover the authentic Thailand that surprisingly few visitors get to see.
+Despite their large numbers, most visitors do little more than scratch the surface of the country so we reckon our south Thailand tour – ‘Mountains and Rainforests’ – is an ideal opportunity to discover the authentic Thailand that surprisingly few visitors get to see.

-For those with a few extra days to spare, we also offer an October to April island extension on the delightfully low-key and little developed Libong Island on Thailand’s picturesque Andaman Sea Coast while during the May to September, western monsoon period, we move our island stay to the sheltered Gulf of Thailand and the unspoilt, picturesque island of Koh Thalu.
+For those with a few extra days to spare, we also offer an October to April island extension on the delightfully low-key and unspoilt Koh Jum on Thailand’s picturesque Andaman Sea Coast while during the May to September, western monsoon period, we move our island stay to the sheltered Gulf of Thailand and the picturesque island of Koh Thalu.